freeCodeCamp/guide/src/pages/articles/certificates/use-bracket-notation-to-find-the-first-character-in-a-string/index.md

 ---
-title: Use Bracket Notation To Find the First Character In A String
+title: Use Bracket Notation To Find the First Character In a String
 ---
 Bracket notation is a way to get a character at a specific index within a string.